sandeepkundala/CS510SE/README.md

 **Considering all the design and architecture methods, testing practices, and software processes you've encountered---compare and constrast how the benefits of the different practices and how they might be useful together.**

 - With architectural and detailed design, we were able to come up with a design on how the bot should interact.
-Using scrum methodology, we were able to track each individuals contributions, findings and blockers (if any) and solve it as soon as possible.
+- Using scrum methodology, we were able to track each individuals contributions, findings and blockers (if any) and solve it as soon as possible.
 - By starting with developing a test driven environment, and using mocking infrastructure, we were able to finalize the final bot interaction and get insight on how the development of the code should look like.
 - Following agile methodology and using kanban board proved to be quite effective in deleivering the project in time.
+- Using pair programming and peer review, we were able to communicate our thoughts and optimized the code as much as possible.